-That is how the trends and information dissemination works in IT.
+That is how trends and information dissemination work in IT.
 And so it will be with Fiori.

 Fiori SAP, “Part Two.”

-As soon as SAP switches to a new imaginary user interface, Hasso Plattner will come out and announce how revolutionary it is.
+As soon as SAP switches to a new imaginary user interface, Hasso Plattner will announce how revolutionary it is.
 The slavish consulting companies will begin repeating whatever Hasso says as the future direction.
-Beautiful PowerPoints will be created, which will herald the new luxurious SAP user interface.
+Beautiful PowerPoints will be created, heralding the new luxurious SAP user interface.

 Hasso Plattner is one of the least reliable people to listen to on technology matters.
-His projections around Fiori have all now been proven not to come to pass.
-He will wind up his smoke and mirror machine when the new SAP UI is announced.
+His projections around Fiori have all been proven not to pass.
+When the new SAP UI is announced, he will wind up his smoke and mirror machine.

 The entire process will repeat itself.

-More deep analysis from SAP partners like Deloitte, IBM, and Infosys on the topic of Fiori.
+More deep analysis from SAP partners like Deloitte, IBM, and Infosys on Fiori.

 For the math on my estimate of Fiori’s usage, see this article.

-I will take credit for calling out Fiori’s limitations early, but really, it was not that difficult.
-I spoke to several people with far more experience than me in user interface development that predicted Fiori was going to fail.
+I will take credit for calling out Fiori’s limitations early, but it was not that difficult.
+I spoke to several people with far more experience than me in user interface development who predicted Fiori would fail.
 They could not say anything publicly.
 Unlike me, they are not unaffiliated, independent consultants.
-The only complicated factor is if you have a mental bias or financial bias towards SAP.
+The only complicated factor is whether you have a mental or financial bias towards SAP.
 I don’t.
-Therefore it is an easy conclusion to reach.
+Therefore, it is an easy conclusion to reach.

 So What is Next for SAP and Fiori SAP?

 Fiori is not a sustainable user interface for SAP or SAPGUI replacement.
-It is a mobile application with limited applicability to most of SAP’s transactions.
+It is a mobile application with limited applicability to most SAP transactions.
 SAP already invested mightily in SAP Mobile.
-After SAP Mobile had failed, they purchased Sybase, partially for its mobile offering called Sybase Unwired Platform.
+After SAP Mobile failed, they purchased Sybase, partially for its mobile offering, Sybase Unwired Platform.
 After the Sybase acquisition, SAP purchased Syclo.
-Years later, SAP has done nothing with any of these purchases, and no one uses SAP Mobile.
+Years later, SAP has done nothing with these purchases, and no one uses SAP Mobile.

-One SAP account manager told me that it was simply impossible for SAP to compete with mobile application development.
+One SAP account manager told me SAP couldn’t compete with mobile application development.
 This type of development is at an entirely different price level than SAP is accustomed to.
-The mobile development environments are produced by Android and iOS.
-And developers for these OSs can be found relatively easily, and their development productivity is quite high.
+Android and iOS produce mobile development environments.
+Developers for these OSs can be found relatively easily, and their development productivity is quite high.
 Higher than the productivity of anything that SAP offers.
 They have nothing to do with SAP, and it is not an area where SAP can compete.
 Mobile is doing great without SAP.

 SAP does have its app marketplace.

-And no one cares.
 These are primarily brochure-ware apps that were developed and that I have never seen on a single project.
 Here is one example.
-It follows the Tableau school of making analytics seem around twenty times easier than it is in real life.
+It follows the Tableau school of making analytics seem around twenty times easier than in real life.